Deflection (chess)

 Deflection in chess is a tactic that forces an opposing piece to leave the square, rank or file it occupies, thus exposing the king or a valuable piece.
 It is typically used in the context of a combination or attack, where the deflected piece is critical to the defence.
 Deflection may be used as a gambit to cause an opponent's piece to move to a less suitable square.

 Deflections are often used as part of a combination which may involve other types of chess tactics as well.

-If the deflected piece happens to be an overworked piece then the opponent's defense instantly crumbles, making victory imminent to the one who employed the deflection.
+If the deflected piece happens to be an overworked piece then the opponent's defence instantly crumbles, making victory imminent to the one who employed the deflection.